manishak8089/AksharaSetu-The-Character-Bridge-Between-Tulu-and-Kannada/README.md

-# _Characters in Translation: Decrypting Tulu to Kannada_
+# _AksharaSetu: The Character Bridge Between Tulu and Kannada_

-_This project focuses on developing a deep learning-based solution for translating characters from the Tulu script to Kannada.
-Tulu, an ancient Dravidian language spoken primarily in coastal Karnataka, lacks adequate computational resources for digitization and translation.
-This project leverages deep learning algorithms to recognize Tulu characters and translate them into Kannada.
-The use of maxpooling and Adam optimizer helped achieve 96% accuracy, providing a robust and efficient solution for cross-language character recognition._
+_AksharaSetu is a deep learning-based project designed to recognize and translate handwritten Tulu characters into their Kannada equivalents.
+This application leverages a Convolutional Neural Network (CNN) model and a user-friendly interface powered by Streamlit, facilitating seamless Tulu-to-Kannada translation for language preservation and educational use._

 ## Project Workflow